openssl/openssl-docs/README.md

 # docs.openssl.org

-OpenSSL Documentation website is based on
+The OpenSSL Documentation website is based on [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/) and this repository contains the required configuration files and build scripts.
-[Material for MkDocs](https://squidfunk.github.io/mkdocs-material/) and this repository contains required configuration and build scripts.
+`docs.openssl.org` is hosted on GitHub Pages.

 ## Deployment